TomySpagnoletti/meme-market-radar/README.md

 1. Open the application in your browser.
 2. Enter your BitQuery API key.
 3. View the dashboard and analyze the data.

+## TODO

+- Migrate Realtime Queries to Archived or Combined Dataset to improve the time range actually limited to 8 hours...